Watch the VUCAVU.eDUCATION Showreel video!

 MORE ABOUT

-- The new educational service will be available for institutional subscriptions starting in January 2026 at an introductory rate.
+- The new educational service is currently available for institutional subscriptions starting at an introductory rate - for access until July 31, 2026.

 - If you are a librarian or are an educator interested in a trial of VUCAVU.education, you can CONTACT US here.